-- Governor: Maintains the previous years' cuts to the per-pupil foundation allowance, with the minimum per pupil allowance continuing at \$8,019 per pupil down \$470 since fiscal year 2010. - Senate Subcommittee: Increases the basic foundation allowance to \$8,123 (\$104 increase) and the lowest foundation allowance to \$7,054 (\$208 increase), which will be funded by redirecting the Governor's proposal of \$177 million to partially offset the costs of retirement and \$95 million of the Governor's Best Practices categorical. - House Subcommittee: Concurs with the Governor.
+- Governor: The Governor's proposal maintains the previous years' cuts to the per-pupil foundation allowance, with the minimum per pupil allowance continuing at \$8,019 per pupil down \$470 since fiscal year 2010. - Senate Subcommittee: The Senate Subcommittee increases the basic foundation allowance to \$8,123 (\$104 increase) and the lowest foundation allowance to \$7,054 (\$208 increase), which will be funded by redirecting the Governor's proposal of \$177 million to partially offset the costs of retirement and \$95 million of the Governor's Best Practices categorical. - House Subcommittee: Concurs with the Governor.